 The principal activities of the Group during the course of the financial year were exploration for gold and base metals within the state of Western Australia.

 Review of operations

 Exploration Operations

-During the period, Santa Fe Minerals Ltd ("Santa Fe", "SFM" or "the Company") signed an option to acquire 80% of the Mt Murray base metals project in Western Australia.
-The company commenced first stage exploration at the project and continued exploration at its Challa Projects (Gold and Vanadium).
+During the period, Santa Fe Minerals Limited ("Santa Fe", "SFM" or "the Company") continued exploration at its Mt Murray base metals project and Challa projects (Gold and Vanadium).

 Figure 1 - Project locations.